cicerocamargo/Swift4ObjCProgrammers/README.md

 #### Optional unwrapping and `if let`

+## Casting

+In general you use the `as` keyword.
+However, when you have a variable of type `T?` and you get it from an array that holds objects of a superclass of `T` or `AnyObject`, this happens for instance when you instantiate a `UNib`, you have to downcast with `as?`

 ## `;`

 You don't need to put a semicolon in the end of one-line statements, but you can use a semicolon to separate multiple statements in the same line.